-Students are involved in diverse research projects across the entire spectrum of computer science.
-In many cases, we offer funded studentships; these positions attract a handsome tax-free scholarship as well as payment of University fees.
+Our postgraduate research students are involved in diverse research projects across the entire spectrum of computer science.
+The schools also offers competitive funded studentships; these positions attract a tax-free scholarship as well as payment of University fees.

-Completion of a PhD typically takes about 4 years after a bachelors or masters degree.
-The School is now following UCD's new Structured PhD programme.
-We currently have around 200 postgraduate research students, and the School has a strong international flavor, with students and academic staff from around the world.
+Completion of a PhD typically takes about 4 years full-time and 6 years part-time, after a masters or a bachelors degree.
+The School is now following UCD's Structured PhD programme.
+We currently have over 100 postgraduate research students, and the School has a strong international flavor, with students and academic staff from around the world.

-We admit new students throughout the year and there is no specific application deadline.
-Our students generally have a strong primary degree in computer science or a cognate discipline, but we welcome applicants from diverse backgrounds.
+New student registrations take place in January, May and September each year.
+Our students generally have a high honours standard in an MSc or BSc primary degree in computer science or a cognate discipline, and we welcome high quality applicants from diverse backgrounds.
 The application process has two steps:

 For All Applicants

-1. Completed MSc/PhD Application Form (see attached form).
+1. Completed MSc/PhD Application Form - can be obtained from supervisor

 For International Applicants

 4. If the applicant's first language is not English or they have no primary degree(s) obtained in a country where English is the official language of instruction, evidence of proficiency in English (IELTS or TOEFL score) is required.
 See further information regarding English requirements at the following link: https://www.ucd.ie/registry/admissions/elr.html